Freescale/gstreamer-imx/README.md

 include directory already.
 (Not to be confused with the ipu.h from the imx-lib.)
 Without this path, the header is not found, and elements using the IPU will not be built.

+If gstreamer-imx is to be built for Android, add the `--build-for-android` switch:

+    ./waf configure --prefix=PREFIX --kernel-headers=KERNEL-HEADER-RPATH --build-for-android

+Note that for Android, plugins are built as static libraries.

 Once configuration is complete, run:

     ./waf